Information for younger jobseekers

 Back to Education Allowance

 All Back to Education Allowance (BTEA) participants aged under 26 who were getting a reduced age-related Jobseeker’s Allowance payment, will get a maximum BTEA rate.
-Any means participants have will be deducted from this rate.
-If you have been getting the Back to Education Allowance during your second-level studies you can claim JA immediately.
+Your means will be deducted from this rate.
+If you were getting the Back to Education Allowance during your second-level studies, you can claim JA immediately.

 The Youth Guarantee

 The Youth Guarantee aims to provide young people under the age of 25 with a good quality offer of employment, education, training or apprenticeship within a short time of leaving education or becoming unemployed.
 It is an EU initiative developed in response to the youth unemployment crisis.

 In Ireland, the Guarantee was introduced on a phased basis (pdf).
 Aims under the Guarantee include:

 - Young people under 18 who have left the school system without completing secondary education and who are unemployed will be given a ‘second chance’ education pathway such as Youthreach or will be supported to re-enter the school system.

 - Young people aged 18-24 who have been unemployed for 4 months will get help to find work or will get an offer of quality training, education or work experience.

 Under the Youth Guarantee a range of initiatives are being put in place.

 The qualifying period for JobsPlus (called JobsPlus Youth) for jobseekers under 25 is 4 months.
 (It remains at 12 months for other jobseekers.)
 Eligible young people will be given certification that they qualify for the JobsPlus subsidy and they can use this when applying for jobs.